gwax/www-gwax/posts/2007/09/beautiful-driving.rst

 High up in the Big Horns, we met the jerky man.
 The jerky man was partially crippled, using a walker to get around and selling buffalo and elk jerky out of the back of his camper trailer.
-The jerky man gave us samples of his wares and we subsequently bought some very tasty jerkies.
+The jerky man gave us samples of his wares and we subsequently bought some very tasty jerky.
 The jerky man also gave us suggestions as the the most fun route to take to get to Cody, which is to stay on US-14 all the way.
 There were nice switchbacks back down the mountains and some very long straights where